 - Co-organiser and co-editor for The Still Point Journal’s online symposium, ‘Digital Selves in Research‘, July 25-29 2016

-- Online and print sub-editor for The Still Point Journal, January 2016 – present
+- Online and print sub-editor for The Still Point Journal, January 2016 – May 2017

 - Co-organiser of the Medieval Reading Group at King’s College London, Centre for Late Antique and Medieval Studies (open to all – come along!).
-October 2015-present
+October 2015 – May 2017

 - Shortlisted for Centre for Modern Literatures and Culture Creative Responses to Modernism Prize, for ‘A Gift for the Illuminated Sphere’ book and ebook, King’s College London, Summer 2015